MetOffice/cube_helper/docs/source/cube_helper_tutorial.rst

     import cube_helper as ch

-``load`` works by examining the cubes in the specified directory and equalising them automatically where appropriate.
+``load`` will load data into a single cube by ignoring certain attributes and meta-data that causes common problems with concatenation.
 Here we load a HadGem3 model, and ``load`` takes care of the rest:

 .. code:: ipython3